autowarefoundation/autoware/control/autoware_autonomous_emergency_braking/README.md

 2. Generate a predicted path of the ego vehicle.

-3. Get target obstacles from the input point cloud.
+3. Get target obstacles from the input point cloud and/or predicted object data.

+4. Estimate the closest obstacle speed.

-4. Collision check with target obstacles.
+5. Collision check with target obstacles.

-5. Send emergency stop signals to `/diagnostics`.
+6. Send emergency stop signals to `/diagnostics`.

 We give more details of each section below.